WE HAVE GREAT GARLIC AVAILABLE THIS SEASON. ORDER TODAY!

 Gourmet Garlic Sampler 1lb. – Hardneck Package Approx. 50-80 Garlic Cloves

 2lb.
 Gardener’s Garlic Package Approx. 80-120 Garlic Cloves

 Garlic Package - 5lbs.
 Approx. 150-400 Garlic Cloves Depending on variety

 Large Gardeners Package 7lbs.
 Approx. 300-400 Garlic Cloves

 Garlic is a seasonal product and is harvested in the US in July annually.
 It is cured, cleaned and packaged and ready for delivery in September annually.
-We have always sold out of our garlic crop by November annually.
-Since there is a limited supply of garlic, garlic customers always want to reserve their garlic early because they know that by waiting until it is harvest or in the fall the garlic may be be sold out by then.
-It is customary in our business for customers to reserve their garlic starting in the spring or summer, and the garlic is shipped in the fall.
-So, we would recommend getting your garlic order in early as we are seeing much higher sales earlier in the season this year.
+It is very common for us to be completely sold out of our garlic crop by Mid-November annually.
+Since there is a limited supply of garlic, garlic customers always want to reserve their garlic early because they know that by waiting until it is harvest in the fall, their preferred garlic may be be sold out by then.
+It is customary in our business for customers to pre-order their garlic in the spring or summer, and the garlic is shipped in the fall.
+So, we would recommend getting your garlic order in early as we are seeing more pre-orders this year.
 Our garlic is planted once a year in October for a once a year harvest in July.
-When the garlic crop is gone, we will not have garlic again until fall of 2021.
+When the garlic crop is gone, we will not have garlic again until fall of next year.

 I would also order a little extra for planting so if it is necessary next year to replant some of your garlic bulbs you have them available to do so.
 There will most likely be a limited supply of garlic this season, as 80% of the garlic sold in the US is from China and those supply chains are having issues and more consumers are realizing they don’t want to consume garlic from China due to their growing conditions.
 This is also why small US garlic farms are seeing more of a demand of our garlic.
 So plant a little more to preserve it into garlic powder or freeze some in your freezer, so you will not be short on your own supply.